 My journey to reach this far-flung destination began with drive from Ulaanbaatar, the capital, down towards the Gobi Desert.
-As we travelled south the landscape became more arid and the lusher pastures are left behind.
-The last 40km is by vehicle.
-A brief stop overnight at a Ger Camp before continuing the following morning.
-This is where the excitement really begins.
+As we travelled south the landscape became more arid and the lusher pastures were left behind.
+We took a brief stop overnight at a ger camp before continuing the following morning.
+This is where the excitement really began!

-Night fall brings cosy camp fires and the wonder of clarity of the starry sky in this vast wilderness was the perfect end to the day, feeling a million miles from civilisation in this hidden part of Asia; a truly unique experience for you and whoever you choose to share it with.
+At night, cosy camp fires and the wonder of clarity of the starry sky in this vast wilderness was the perfect end to the day, feeling a million miles from civilisation in this hidden part of Asia; a truly unique experience for you and whoever you choose to share it with.

-The next day you will embark on a guided walk through the reserve accompanied by the camels to reach another destination for a private camp.
-En route you will discover the ruins of a temple and uncover the history of this region seeing petroglyphs and ancient graves.
+Our next adventure involved embarking upon a guided walk through the reserve accompanied by the camels to reach the next private camp.
+En route we explored the ruins of a temple and uncovered the history of this region seeing petroglyphs and ancient graves.
 We then spent two nights in the new ger camp, discovering the recent and ancient history of the area through fascinating treasures such as ancient rock art, as well as learning about the unique geology of this part of Mongolia.

-Once again the camels are loaded up and another walk north to Mankhan Sands on the edge of the Ikh Nart Plateau is the last stop in the East Gobi.
-With higher dunes than at the previous stop and with fabulous views over the vast desert steppe plains below this is a superb location for the end to this part of the journey.
+Once again the camels were loaded up and another walk took us north to Mankhan Sands on the edge of the Ikh Nart Plateau, our last stop in the East Gobi.
+With higher dunes than at the previous location and with fabulous views over the vast desert steppe plains below, this is a superb location for the end to this part of the journey.

-This is a strictly protected area.
-In the south herdsmen keep their livestock following a traditional way of life that has remained virtually unchanged since the time of Genghis Kahn and in the north lies a true remote wilderness that stretches all the way up to the Russian-Siberian border.
+In the south herdsmen keep their livestock following a traditional way of life that has remained virtually unchanged since the time of Genghis Khan and in the north lies a true remote wilderness that stretches all the way up to the Russian-Siberian border.
 Wolves are aplenty in the region, although rarely seen but other wildlife includes wild boar, moose, wapiti deer, marmot and gazelle.

 If time allows the camp can be moved to another location and walk between the two.
 This is the sheer beauty of these camps.
 They are fully mobile, collapsible with no permanent structures and compacted to be loaded onto the animals that transport them making them very low impact on this precious environment.